max-mapper/get-dat/markdown/03-status-log.md

 ## Updating data

 Now, open the cities.csv file and add another row to the csv data.
 Make sure you create all fields: `cityId` (unique), `name`, `region`, and `country`.

-Then import the new data with a message, perhaps something like 'added a new city'.
+Then, import the new data with a message, perhaps something like 'added a new city'.

 After you import, you should see that 1 row was added, like `Wrote [+1, -0].
 If 4 rows were added, that means you forgot to add the `--key=cityId`.
-Don't forget to specify the unique key!
+Knowing your key is important for dat repositories!

 ## Log